yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA.md

 > Any operations between an integer and a float will result in a float and an operation on an integer, which would result in a float being rounded down to an integer.

-The use of 'which would' here should probably be changed to 'will' with the comma before 'which' removed:
+The use of 'which would' here should probably be changed to 'will':

 ... on an integer will result in ...